Links to voting resources and answers to your questions.

 In Pinellas County, all voting materials must be provided in both English and Spanish.
 If a voter speaks another language or has barriers to reading or writing, they can also request assistance from any person of their choice, as long as the assistor is not their employer or union representative.

-If you have not received your ballot within a reasonable time of it being sent to you, call the Supervisor of Elections office at 727-464-8683.
+If you have not received your ballot, call the Supervisor of Elections office at 727-464-8683.

 If your ballot has been lost in the mail, you can request a replacement ballot.
 You can go pick up your replacement ballot at the Supervisor of Elections office if necessary.
 Each voter has a right to receive up to two replacement ballots, but only the first ballot received will be counted.

-You also have the option to vote in person during Early Voting or on Election Day.
+You also have the option to vote in person at an Early Voting location or at your assigned precinct on Election Day.